Into The Wild Tribes

-This 2-day trip will lead us to the 1st part of TGR1 in Karen areas, one of the tribe located in the mountains of Thailand.
-We will run through their beautiful valleys and villages on wild footpaths in remote areas.
-At night we will eat and sleep in local families and houses.
-It’s a unique playground on Thai mountain trails.
+This 2-day trip will lead us to the 1st part of TMT01 in Karen areas, one of the tribe located in the mountains of Thailand.
+We will run through beautiful valleys and villages on wild footpaths in remote areas.
+At night we will eat and sleep in local families and houses in typical bamboo huts.
+It’s a unique experience and a great playground for trail running!

 Characteristics of the Trip

 On the 1st day we start our trip from Mae Sa valley by running alternatively in deep jungle and through fields, up and down.
 First we hike up the mountains until reaching a couple of farms hold by Hmong people.
 Then we tackle a dense and long jungle before reaching the valley of Mae Khi for a break.

 It’s a long part in the jungle trying to find our way.
 It becomes more and more wild; it’s a very special atmosphere until we finally leave the forest.
 Emerging from a long stretch of jungle into a wide valley is like taking a sudden lungful of air after a long period of holding your breath.
 Soon when the horizon opens up again, we can see all the green hills around.

 The second part of the run leads us through the Karen valleys.
 After 20kms from the start we finally reach the first rice paddies carved into the hillsides, like huge staircases of greenery.
 Crossing the terraced rice fields is an obstacle race for tired runners.
 To run across the strips of grass without falling you have to learn how to keep your balance.

 When we see the first roofs of the village, the Karen village of Mae Kha is not far away.
 It’s a wonderful place to stay overnight.
 People live simply and are happy to welcome us; they live in deep contact with nature.
 After enjoying a deserved shower directly at a waterfall, we will share a meal for dinner with local families.
 We will sleep in comfortable wood houses besides the rice fields.